rancherfederal/cis-operator/README.md

 It provides a means to deploy and manage a scanner to report on compliance to the RKE2 STIG.

-The STIG Validator Controller checks the RKE2 clusters configuration against the criteria defined for it in the RKE2 STIG as developed by RancherFederal along side DISA.
+The STIG Validator Controller checks the RKE2 clusters configuration against the criteria defined for it in the RKE2 STIG as developed by RancherFederal alongside DISA.

 When the controller starts it will create a default stig-rke2 CR.